iiotntust/1141Robot_UPTP/README.md

 1. Two feeders (A, B)
 2. Mixed tokens and blocks
 3. Stack up not neatly (not aligned)
-4. Unfull-fill the feeder (checking quantity)
+4. Unfill the feeder (checking quantity)
 - #### Task 3.
 Fixture
-1. Two fixtures are primary and secondary (as buffer when there is no space at the tray).
+1. Two fixtures are primary and secondary (as a buffer when there is no space in the tray).
-2. Rotate the block in (20 mm x 24 mm) or (24 mm x 20 mm); from the unaligned block pile in Challeng task 2-3.
+2. Rotate the block in (20 mm x 24 mm) or (24 mm x 20 mm); from the unaligned block pile in Challenge task 2-3.
 3. Develop a way to detect the orientations of the block (20 mm x 24 mm); it might be a gripper or vacuum nozzle.
 - #### Task 4.
 Tray
-1. One tray - keep status in robot memory (occupied or vacancy)
+1. One tray - keep status in robot memory (occupied or vacant)
 2. Two trays, one at the essential location and one at another with an angle(30 degrees).
 - #### Task 5.
 GUI
 - ##### A. Functionality:
 1. GUI#1 - stack up tokens and blocks alternately at fixture (from feeder to fixture); one button to stack and the other to unstack.
-2. GUI#2 - Move tokens and blocks into the tray from feeder to tray (fixture optional); one button forward and one return.
+2. GUI#2 - Move tokens and blocks into the tray from the feeder to the tray (fixture optional); one button forward and one return.
 - ##### B. Tools:
 1. I/O box: Start (Green), Reset (Org), Stop (Red); Forward(Blue), Reverse(White)
-2. HMI: create the button on the touch screen
+2. HMI: Create the button on the touch screen
 3. EPSON robot GUI: create the button on the touch screen

 - #### Task 6.
 Others (optional)